FOSProject/speedy/SPECIFICATION.md

     "She said, \"I wonder where I'll go today?\""

-### Integers
+### Numbers

-Integers may only use the decimal digits 0 through 9.
-Currently, there is no support for negative or floating-point numbers, however this is planned in the future.
+Numbers may only use the decimal digits 0 through 9, the minus sign (-), and the decimal point (.).

 **Example:**

     123

+Negative numbers are stored with a minus sign just before the first digit.

+**Example:**

+    -456

+Floating point numbers have a decimal point between the integer part and the fractional part.

+**Example:**

+    -789.01

 ### Boolean values